-This time being in the reserves didn’t give me any credit….and no, I did not get the work and though it was over 10 years ago, its still pretty embarrassing, and funny (but in a sit in the bar and tell stories kind of way) and still embarrassing.
+This time being in the reserves didn’t give me any credit….and no, I did not get the work and though it was over 10 years ago, its still pretty embarrassing and funny.

 so it turns out there is a downside to having that laptop with me in the reserves.